 Expanded: Select this option for HDTV.
 This option does not work well for most VGA monitors and older HDTV displays.

 Improve colour saturation and tint

 Auto: Automatically set to RGB or YCbCr for resolution and content type based on HDMI recommendations.

 Source: Automatically set to RGB or YCbCr based on the game or video source.

 RGB: Set for HDMI-compliant displays.
 Displays games and videos in RGB format.

-YCbCr709: Typically used for high-definition movies.
+YCbCr709: Typically used for high-definition films.

-YCbCr601: Typically used for standard-definition movies.
+YCbCr601: Typically used for standard-definition films.